-Hibernate Second Level Cache Using Ehcache for cluster environment
+Hibernate Second Level Cache Using Ehcache For Cluster Environment

 Caching is all about application performance optimization and it sits between your application and the database to avoid the number of database hits as many as possible to give a better performance.
 I am going to show how we can use ehcache as hibernate second level entity cache in clustered environment.